forampanchal/Impact-of-Climate-on-Global-Food-Supply/README.md

 As climate-driven events such as droughts, floods, and heatwaves become more frequent, their impact on food systems is growing.
 Our goal is to develop machine learning models that help forecast changes in crop yields based on environmental variables, allowing communities and policymakers to better plan for food resilience.

+## 📊 Exploratory Data Analysis (EDA)

+Before modeling, we performed extensive EDA to understand variable distributions, correlations, and trends:
+- Heatmaps and pair plots to assess multicollinearity
+- Time-series plots to observe long-term yield changes
+- Box plots and histograms for climate variability
+- Highlighted regional differences and anomaly years

+These insights helped refine feature selection and detect outliers and data quality issues.

 ## 🧠 Machine Learning Models Used

 We implemented and compared three models: